February 06, 2018

 women’s hair riles like eel grass subject

-to brutal, fluctuating tides, or
+to brutal, fluctuating tides.

 My knees clack.
 A wind-blown leaf,